jazzband/django-cookie-consent/docs/javascript.rst

 getting the frontend-stack to pick up your files.
 Running ``manage.py collectstatic`` could help in ensuring that the source files are in a deterministic location, like ``<PROJECT_ROOT>/static/cookie_consent/cookiebar.module.js``.

+.. note:: We're looking into possibly publishing an NPM package *somewhere* to make this easier to work with.

 Let us know how we can improve this though!